Course-Hero-3/MotivateMe/planning/project_plan.md

 - [x] As a nursing major, I need to be able to edit care plans, flash cards, drug cards, and process recordings organized, so that I can make small changes as time goes on.

 - [x] As a foreign student living abroad, I need to make sure I can delete tasks in case I need to drop out of a course, so I don't get incorrect charts in my recap page.

+- [ ] As a popular fraternity brother, I want to be able to look at my brothers' and friends' progress statistics, so I can push myself to do better if someone else is doing better than me in for example, testing.

+- [ ] As a student who already has too many things to keep track of, I want to have a dashboard page with little snippets of all the information the application has to offer and being able to click on those things so I can be redirected to the correct page which puts less pressure on me for navigating the page.

 ## Pages/Screens